pokt-network/pocket/app/client/doc/commands/client_Query_Validators.md

-## client Query UnconfirmedTxs
+## client Query Validators

-Get all the unconfirmed transaction data from the mempool
+Get all the data of all validators the specified height

 ### Synopsis

-Queries the node RPC to obtain the paginated data for all unconfirmed transactions from the mempool
+Queries the node RPC to obtain the paginated data for all validators at the given height

 ```
-client Query UnconfirmedTxs [--page] [--per_page] [--sort] [flags]
+client Query Validators [--height] [--page] [--per_page] [flags]
 ```

 ### Options

 ```
+      --height int     block height to query, (default = 0, latest)
-  -h, --help           help for UnconfirmedTxs
+  -h, --help           help for Validators
       --page int       page number to return of paginated query (default 1)
       --per_page int   number of results to show per page in a paginated query (default 1000)
-      --sort string    order to sort results in  ('asc' or default 'desc') (default "desc")
 ```

 ### Options inherited from parent commands